-- a. the current bill due; or - b. the payment due as agreed on the Deferred Agreement.
+a. the current bill due; or

+the payment due as agreed on the Deferred Agreement.

-The Member's checking account will be drafted automatically on the bill due date or on the due date of the Deferred Agreement contract.
+The Member's checking account up to the full balance due each month and will be drafted automatically on the bill due date or on the due date of the Deferred Agreement contract.